 The general aim of this working group is to conceptualise, set up and maintain the communication infrastructure of the Leibniz PostDoc-Network and to expand the reach of the network.
 We maintain the website, advertise the communication channels like the listserv, and reach out to the PostDoc representatives at the individual institutes.
 As Felix describes it, this is the “machine room” of the network.
 Our goal is to reach every PostDoc within the Leibniz society, so that they can experience the benefit of the network.

-WG 4 – Career Development and Working Conditions
+WG 4 – Working conditions and Mental Health

 Rajini completed her PhD in epidemiology in October 2014 from Tata Memorial Centre, Homi Bhabha National Institute, India and thereafter earned a position as Scientific Officer at the same institute.
 She later worked as Postdoctoral researcher at Medical University of Innsbruck, Austria and since October 2018 is working at Leibniz Institute for Prevention Research & Epidemiology-BIPS, Bremen.
 Her research interests are non-communicable disease epidemiology, molecular epidemiology and global health.
 With the Leibniz Postdoc network she would like connect with her peers, provide information on initial administrative procedures and career development.

 Christina acquired her PhD in immunology at the Deutsche Rheuma-Forschungszentrum (DRFZ) Berlin, focussing on tissue-embedded innate lymphocytes.
 She continued working in the field of innate immunity at the DRFZ and recently also engages in the Leibniz PostDoc Network exploring the Leibniz community and bringing further career development options.